mcabralpinto/prime-factor-codification/README.md

 # Prime Factor Codification

-A converter and translator for the Prime Factor Codification (or PFC), a code I came up with for fun.
+A converter and translator for the Prime Factor Codification / Writing System (or PFWS), a code I came up with for fun.

 ## pfws.py